ercoire/kodilla-enrollment/README.md

 ### Other comments

-Scheduler setup is designed according to Strategy principles and divided to production and test email service repository implementation.
+Notification emails that are sent when new student enrolls to a course, are based on EmailService interface that has test and production implementation, according to strategy design pattern.
+This way emails are not sent out during test execution.

-Notification emails that are sent when new student enrolls to a course are monitored with separate db table COURSE_ENROLLMENT_NOTIFICATION that collects emails to be sent and empties when it is done successfully.
-According to Transactional Outbox concept.
+They are also monitored with separate db table COURSE_ENROLLMENT_NOTIFICATION that collects emails to be sent and empties when it is done successfully, according to Transactional Outbox design pattern.

 ### Contact